-Compare and contrast a firsthand and secondhand account of the same event or topic; describe the differences in focus and the information provided.
+CCSS.ELA-LITERACY.RI.4.6: Compare and contrast a firsthand and secondhand account of the same event or topic; describe the differences in focus and the information provided.

 I'm not going to lie.
 This was a scary standard for me to tackle.
 It's one of those that you Google, and almost nothing comes up.
 Sure, pulling out nonfiction resources is fairly simple if you have a great library, but not much exists to explicitly teach this skill.
 And this is a skill that needs explicit teaching!
-The Common Core not only asks us to teach Point of View, but they definitely want us to take it a step or two further… and this skill is definitely taking it further!
+The Common Core not only asks us to teach point of view, but they definitely want us to take it a step or two further… and this skill is definitely taking it further!

-I read these aloud to them while they read along.
+I read these aloud to students while they silently read along.
 We talk about the information we can get from these accounts, and how an encyclopedia might give us different information.
 We also discuss how the extra information I included on the sheets (to help give them background information) changes or alters their view of the firsthand account.
 I explain that the extra information I give is technically a secondhand account, or a secondhand source.
 They almost immediately understand the difference.

 What would a lesson be without something in their interactive notebooks!?
 After creating the anchor chart above, they put that same information into their notebooks.
-You can download my template free HERE.
+You can download my free firsthand and secondhand account template HERE.

 I LOVE using task cards in interactive notebooks.
 It's a great way to provide proof of learning.
-I have created these Analyzing Firsthand and Secondhand Account Task Cards, and I am so excited about them!
+I created these Analyzing Firsthand and Secondhand Account Task Cards, and I am so excited about them!
 Each of the sixteen cards has two different accounts of the same event.
 One is a firsthand account and one is a secondhand account.
-I have also included guiding questions to helps students firmly grasp the goals of the standard.
+I have also included guiding questions to help students firmly grasp the goals of the standard.
 The questions help students compare and contrast the two accounts, understand how the focus is different depending on the source, and discern the differences in the information provided.